alecab94/mews-data-task/solution/reports/ad_hoc_report/customer_profile_report.md

 - Non Refundable BAR BB (24.36%)
 - Early - 21 days (12.39%)

 This group values flexibility the most, with almost one in five opting for flexibility despite the higher average reservation cost.
 Additionally, one in four opts for a non-refundable rate, indicating a low risk aversion.
-About 15% takes advantage of 'Early' booking rates to enjoy lower prices.
-General booking behaviour is similar to age group 0, but with slightly higher dispersion, with more than 10% of bookings being made using 'minimum nights' rates.
+About 15% take advantage of 'Early' booking rates to enjoy lower prices.
+General booking behaviour is similar to age group 0, but with slightly higher dispersion, with more than 10% of bookings made using 'minimum nights' rates.

 #### Age Group 35: